dcomtois/summarytools/README.md

 |     **Max** |          34.84 | 39.44 | 39.21 | 38.37 |

-### And the transposed version would look like this:
+...and the transposed version would look like this:

 |    &nbsp; |  Mean | Std.Dev |   Min | Median |   Max |
 |----------:|------:|--------:|------:|-------:|------:|